awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 + MariaDB, MySQL, Oracle, and PostgreSQL database instances: 20 GiB–64 TiB
 + SQL Server for Enterprise, Standard, Web, and Express editions: 20 GiB–16 TiB

 Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB, with a minimum of 100 IOPS\.
 This relationship means that larger volumes have better performance\.
 For example, baseline performance for a 100\-GiB volume is 300 IOPS\.
 Baseline performance for a 1\-TiB volume is 3,000 IOPS\.
-And baseline performance for a 5\.34\-TiB volume is 16,000 IOPS\.
+Maximum baseline performance for a gp2 volume \(5\.34 TiB and greater\) is 16,000 IOPS\.

 Volumes below 1 TiB in size also have ability to burst to 3,000 IOPS for extended periods of time\.
 Burst is not relevant for volumes above 1 TiB\.
 Instance I/O credit balance determines burst performance\.
 For more information about instance I/O credits, see [I/O credits and burst performance](#CHAP_Storage.IO.Credits)\.